yhagio/tutorialedge.net/content/courses/gowebassembly/04-basic-dom-manipulation-webassembly-go.md

 Let's take this a step further and try and do some basic DOM-manipulation in our WebAssembly application.

+We'll start off by modifying the `main` function and implementing the functionality to append a `h1` tag to our `body` so that we aren't just rendering a blank page.

 ```go
 package main